 Björn, a.k.a.
 Björn Järnsida (Ironside) eventually became the king of Sweden where he and his lineage continued to rule.
 Prior to this, around 860, Björn is famously known for leading successful raids in a long campaign which spanned the Mediterranean coast.
 He remained in west Francia for years, and raided Paris.
 King Charles (the Bald) of Francia also had other conflicts on the east side of his kingdom while Björn's raids persisted.
 He was so desperate to rid of Björn's army that he had hired another Viking army, led by a chief named Veland to drive them out of the land.
 Ironically, this didn't end well for Charles when the two Viking armies joined forces instead of fighting each other.
 Eventually Björn simply left to continue his expedition.

 Ivar Ragnarsson, a.k.a.
-Ivar Beinlausi (the Boneless) was a military genius who after Ragnar's death led Vikings into an invasion of England and Ireland with his brothers Halfdan, and Ubba.
+Ivar Beinlausi (the Boneless) was a military genius who after Ragnar's death led Vikings into an invasion of England and Ireland in 869 with his brothers Halfdan and Ubba.
 The execution of Ragnar fueled the desire for vengeance and sparked renewed interest in the invasion of the British isles.
 Initial attempts for revenge without Ivar had failed, giving Northumbria a grotesque overconfidence in their ability to prevail over Vikings.
-Ivar's arrival changed the tide of conflict dramatically, leading to the swift fall of Northumbria and the capture of king Ælla, who was then executed using the blood eagle.
-During his time in the British isles, Ivar was renowned for his superior combat tactics, and infamously cruel treatment and execution of Christians.
+Ivar's arrival changed the tide of conflict dramatically, leading to the swift fall of East Anglia and the execution of King Edmund (the martyr).
+Northumbria soon followed, leading to the execution of king Ælla with the blood eagle, and his ally King Osberht.
+During his time in the British isles, Ivar was renowned for his superior combat tactics and berserker fighting style, curiously, considering he is widely believed to have been unable to walk.
+He was also known for his infamously cruel treatment and execution of Christians.
+Unfortunately for him, his reign fell short when he died from a historically unspecified disease in 873.

 Harald Fairhair (Haraldr Hárfagri), a.k.a.
 Harold I, lived approximately from 850 to 930, reigning most of his life, is responsible for the unification of lands recognizable as modern day Norway.
 This is according to many sources, although all written not before the twelfth century and all of them conflicting in information, casting significant doubt on his existence.
 As with most in the early Viking Age, not much about his life is actually known.